-NORTH COAST OVERVIEW FIGURE 6 Map showing the North Coast Bioregion and areas closed to all trawling.
+Map showing the North Coast Bioregion and areas closed to all trawling.
 The areas permanently closed to trawling are consistent with IUCN marine protected area category IV.

 In addition to these habitat related marine protected area closures, the Bioregion has a number of other marine protected areas with various management objectives, summarised in North Coast Overview Figure 7.
 These include the Montebello and Barrow Islands and the Rowley Shoals proclaimed under the Conservation and Land Management Act 1984 (see North Coast Ecosystem Management Figure 2), and closures to fishing under section 43 of the Fish Resources Management Act 1994 at Point Samson and the wreck of the Kunmunya Samson II (Delambre Reef).
-The Department of Fisheries has also participated in the marine conservation reserve planning process in this region.
-This has resulted in the recent establishment of the Lalang-garram Camden Sound Marine Park.
-The Department has recently received funding to establish baseline and ongoing monitoring and research to underpin ecosystem management of this area.
-There is considerable interest in developing further marine protected areas within the Kimberley region, and the State Government has announced funding of further marine protected areas at Eighty Mile Beach, Roebuck Bay and the Horizontal Falls.
+The Department of Fisheries has also participated in the marine conservation reserve planning process in this Bioregion and has established baseline and ongoing monitoring and research to underpin ecosystem management.
+There is considerable interest in developing further marine protected areas within the Kimberley region, and the State Government is developing management plans, Indigenous Land Use Agreements (ILUA) and zoning arrangements for marine protected areas at Eighty Mile

+Beach, Roebuck Bay, Horizontal Falls and the North Kimberley.
 The proposed Dampier Archipelago marine conservation reserves are still under consideration by Government.
 The Department continues to work closely with relevant agencies and stakeholders to develop strategies to minimize environmental impacts in the marine environment.
 This includes participation in the Kimberley Science and Conservation Strategy developed with the Department of Parks and Wildlife (DPAW) and collaboration on relevant Western Australian Marine Science Institute (WAMSI) Kimberley Marine Research Program projects.

 The Commonwealth Government has also undertaken a Marine Bioregional Planning process for Commonwealth waters between Shark Bay and the Northern Territory border.
 The federal minister for the environment had announced a final reserve network proposed for the North-West which spans the North Coast and Gascoyne Bioregions but this is under review by the current Government